 In many cases, project and business teams find themselves left to figure it out for themselves.
 They have to determine what information really needs to be retained and the best system to use for that task.

-There is one sign that's a clear indication that process ROT has started or is likely to become a problem within an organization.
-If teams are storing process-related documentation on a server or intranet, then the process ROT exists and is likely to get worse.
+There is one symptom that's a clear indication that process rot has started or is likely to become a problem within an organization: if teams are storing process-related documentation on a server or intranet, then process rot exists and is likely to get worse.

 Overall, having poor control over storage and access to process-related information makes it less likely those processes will ever actually be put to use.
 When information is no longer used, it is simply left to rot.

-As a result, an organization can face a hit to its reputation and, potentially, an increased exposure to litigation.
+As a result, an organization’s reputation can be negatively impacted and, potentially, its risk of exposure to litigation could increase.
 Teams can find themselves constantly struggling to search for information, only to find that it’s out of date or misleading.
 The result can be increased complaints from users, a lack of faith in the processes, and the gradual erosion of brand values.

 How do you fix it?